geerew/off-course/docker/README.md

 ## Bootstrapping

-When Off Course is first launched in Docker, it needs to be bootstrapped with an initial administrator account
+When OffCourse is first launched in Docker, it needs to be bootstrapped with an initial administrator account

 ### Process